Those About to Die: Anthony Hopkins drama is more about titillating than convincing

 Those About to Die review: Anthony Hopkins swords and sandals drama is more about titillating than convincing

-Prime Video epic, also starring Tom Hughes and Jojo Macari, depicts a Rome full of heaving bosoms and gladiators wearing little more than a thong, their muscles gleaming in the Golden Hour light
+The Prime Video epic, also starring Tom Hughes and Jojo Macari, depicts a Rome full of heaving bosoms and gladiators wearing little more than a thong, their muscles gleaming in the golden hour light

 Support truly